 As an undergraduate student at either Saint Joseph’s or another local university, you can turn your passion for helping others into an opportunity to provide one-on-one support to individuals with autism.
 Gain experience with various populations and modalities of services through Kinney’s youth, transitional and adult programs.
 Even if your career plans don’t directly involve an autism-related path, the skills you learn as a Kinney SCHOLAR will set you apart in an increasingly neurodiverse world.
 Enjoy fun and meaningful work — and earn compensation while doing it!

 Are you an incoming Saint Joseph's University student who is eager to get involved with the Kinney Center before the school year begins?
 The Apprentice Program gives you a head start on your future career in an autism-related field with extensive training and hands-on experience working with individuals with autism via Camp Kinney, which serves over 100 families.
 As a Kinney Apprentice, you will benefit from learning to navigate campus, taking a college course, building a community and being employed as a Kinney SCHOLAR.
-Applications for 2022-23 are now open.
+Applications for Summer 2023 will open in January 2023.

 Whether you’re an undergraduate student with ASD enrolled at Saint Joseph’s or another university, we can help you navigate your transition to college through our ASPIRE Program.
 As a participant, you’ll gain a network of friends and obtain the social and executive functioning support you need to enjoy a successful and satisfying college experience.